department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 Although your service is designed as a digital experience, it probably exists in the context of a larger goal your users want to achieve.
 For example, Veterans applying for disability compensation first need to obtain certain documents that may require telephone calls or filling out paper forms.

 Understand the complete end-to-end journey that users take to complete their goal, including the actions they take online, on a phone, or in person.
-Every encounter &mdash; whether it’s online or offline &mdash; is part of the "VA user experience" and should move users closer to their goals.
+Every encounter &mdash; whether it’s online or offline &mdash; is part of the *user experience* and should move users closer to their goals.

 #### How to meet this standard